Dejital/dejital.github.com/_posts/2018-09-18-dotnet-core-authentication-aws-cognito.md

 This article will show you how to set up Amazon Cognito in AWS, then configure Authentication for a Web API project to use Bearer tokens.

+If you'd like to skip setting up Amazon Cognito in AWS, you can [skip straight to the C# portion](#add-authentication-to-web-api) for code samples.

 ### Table of Contents

 [1.
 Create a User Pool](#create-a-user-pool) <br />